Three characteristics to ensure success for live streaming

 Gordon Brooks is the CEO and CEO of Zixi.

-This growth in streaming content, especially live streaming, is not a behavior that is likely to change in the foreseeable future, and it is important for the media and entertainment industry to adapt and adopt new technologies in order to prosper.
+This increase in streaming content, in particular live streaming, is not behavior that is likely to change in the foreseeable future, and it is important for the media and entertainment industry to adapt and adopt new technologies in order to prosper.

 With this in mind, we have identified three key features for a streaming broadcasting infrastructure to support successful, flexible working media processes.
 These are: